DFE-Digital/support-for-early-career-teachers-static/content/accessibility.md

 We have been:

 * re-writing images of text as html
-* adding ‘alt text’ descriptions where images conveyed information so equivalent information is available
+* adding 'alt text' descriptions where images conveyed information so equivalent information is available
 * removing redundant images that added no value

 Incorrect use of images affects: